 Please note that you need to view the above forms in Adobe Acrobat to enable the digital signature option.
 Once accepted to the Mentorship Program, you will need to complete the Supervisor Approval Form 2019/20.
 The application for the Formal Mentorship Program and the Self-Directed Mentorship program are the same.

 In order to ensure institutional support, all BCCIE mentorship participants must have their supervisors approve their participation by signing our Supervisor Approval Form.

-Below you will find a list of resources that the BCCIE Mentorship Program Team has found useful.
-In addition, please feel free to reach out to us with any questions or concerns at email@example.com.
+Below are resources that the BCCIE Mentorship Program Team has found useful.
+Please contact us with any questions at email@example.com.

 Books and Articles